OfficeDev/open-xml-docs/docs/general/how-to-get-the-contents-of-a-document-part-from-a-package.md

 api_type:
 - schema
 ms.assetid: b0d3d890-431a-4838-89dc-1f0dccd5dcd0
-title: 'How to: Get the contents of a document part from a package (Open XML SDK)' ms.suite: office
+title: 'How to: Get the contents of a document part from a package' ms.suite: office

 ms.author: o365devx